Investing Shouldn't be Hard.

 Alpha Picks is a stand-alone investing group that is part of Seeking Alpha’s “Investing Groups.”

-As I noted in my Seeking Alpha Review, Seeking Alpha hosts several contributor-based investing groups, but this investing group is run by investing professionals hired by Seeking Alpha.
+As I noted in my Seeking Alpha Review, Seeking Alpha hosts several contributor-based investing groups, but this investing group is run by an investment professional hired by Seeking Alpha.

 Alpha Picks subscribers get 2 monthly stock picks selected by their in-house investment team run by Steven Cress, a former Hedge Fund Manager and senior trader at investment banking powerhouse Morgan Stanley.

-So far, the portfolio’s performance has been stellar— since inception returning approximately 140% vs. 50% for the S&P 500 as of October 2024.
+So far, the portfolio’s performance has been stellar— since its inception December 2022, the portfolio has returned approximately 147.8% vs. 51.3% for the S&P 500 as of November 2nd, 2024.
+However, as we know, past performance does not indicate future performance.

 TRY TODAY